ccsliinc/dotfiles/readme.md

 A modern, comprehensive dotfiles system supporting macOS, Linux, Raspberry Pi, and QNAP NAS platforms with automated setup, script discovery, and hierarchical configuration management.

+## Philosophy

+This dotfiles system is designed around one core principle: **a familiar, consistent terminal experience across all your machines** - from your MacBook to your Linux servers to your QNAP NAS.

+The architecture supports:
+- **Hierarchical Configuration**: Base → Platform → Machine-level overrides
+- **Deliberate Sourcing Order**: Every source statement is intentional, allowing you to define defaults at higher levels and override them at lower levels
+- **Non-Interactive Shell Support**: Scripts, cron jobs, and SSH commands all get the same environment as interactive shells
+- **Flexible Installation**: Install anywhere, not just `~/.dotfiles`

 ## Features

 - 🚀 **Modern Interactive Setup** - Professional UI with progress tracking and system detection